 Artist Statement

-Young Kim is a Chicago-based interdisciplinary artist from South Korea whose practice includes painting, weaving, installation, hand papermaking, and performance.
-She earned a BFA in Textile Art from Hongik University in Seoul and an MFA in Fine Arts from Columbia College Chicago in 2023.
-She is currently pursuing an MA in Modern and Contemporary Art History at the School of the Art Institute of Chicago.
-Young has exhibited widely in solo and group exhibitions across Korea, the U.S., and internationally.
-She was awarded the Albert P. Weisman Award and the Haystack Fellowship in 2023.
+I am a Chicago-based interdisciplinary artist from South Korea whose practice includes painting, weaving, installation, hand papermaking, and performance.
+I earned a BFA in Textile Art from Hongik University in Seoul and an MFA in Fine Arts from Columbia College Chicago in 2023, and am currently pursuing an MA in Modern and Contemporary Art History at the School of the Art Institute of Chicago.
+I have exhibited widely in solo and group exhibitions across Korea, the U.S., and internationally, and I was awarded the Albert P. Weisman Award and the Haystack Fellowship in 2023.

-She dreams of her showcase offering a sanctuary to the people of sabba.
+I dream of my showcase as a sanctuary for the people of sabba.